hl2guide/better-mpv-config/README.md

 # better-mpv-config
-An improved MPV Player configuration file with useful defaults and profiles and no additional cruft.
+An improved MPV Player configuration file with:
+- useful defaults
+- profiles
+- no additional cruft...

 Requires official MPV Player: https://mpv.io/

+## Configuration

-## Windows Users
+### Windows Users
 Save to the file %APPDATA%/mpv/mpv.conf

-## Linux Users
+### Linux Users
 You can put all of the options in configuration files which will be read every time mpv is run.

 The system-wide configuration file 'mpv.conf' is in your configuration directory (e.g. /etc/mpv or /usr/local/etc/mpv).